We believe true ecotourism should be based on the use of the best available technologies, have the lowest impact on the environment.

-That is what is guiding us in the day to day running of the lodge and of the Maasai Wilderness Conservation Trust.
+That is what is guiding us in the day to day running of the Maasai Wilderness Conservation Trust.

-The camp has been built not by using outside contractors, but by employing local Maasai people, teaching them how to build.
-We used only local materials, and not a single tree has been cut.
+We built everything by employing local Maasai people, teaching them how to build.
+We used only local materials, and not a single tree was cut.

 State of the art technology was applied for the use of renewable resources.

-At Campi ya Kanzi photovoltaic panels transform sunlight in electricity.
+We use photovoltaic panels to transform sunlight into electricity.
 This is stored in a bank of batteries.
 Three interfaced inverters transform the continuous current in alternate current, at 220V and 415V.
 From the inverters, electricity runs through the entire camp, running all our appliances, from lamps to fridges.
 Nice to know that every electric need we have is generated by the sun, with absolutely no impact on the environment!
 Carbon footprint: zero!

 Water is our scarcest resource.
-We crop our rains with a special water catchment system, of about 12,000 square meters (140,000 square ft.) and through our roof system (1,500 square meters, or 16,000 square ft.).
-Water is than stored in PVC tanks and bladders, whose combined capacity is 1,600,000 liters (about 400,000 gallons).
-To our knowledge we are the only lodge in East Africa whose water needs are entirely covered by rain cropping.
+We cropped our rains with a special water catchment system, of about 12,000 square meters (140,000 square ft.) and through our roof system (1,500 square meters, or 16,000 square ft.).
+Water is then stored in PVC tanks and bladders, whose combined capacity is 1,600,000 liters (about 400,000 gallons).
+To our knowledge, we are the only lodge in East Africa whose water needs are entirely covered by rain cropping.
 Carbon footprint: zero!

-The use of specially imported ecological soaps assures perfect chemical purity of the water.
+The use of specially imported ecological soaps assures the perfect chemical purity of the water.

-We utilize special low energy dishwashers and washing machines, to save on water consumption.
+We utilized special low energy dishwashers and washing machines, to save on water consumption.

 Hot water is heated by a central solar system.
 Carbon footprint: zero

-A water meter monitors consume of each unit.
+A water meter monitored the consumption of each unit.

 We avoid buying from unsustainable farming practices.

-In the kitchen, we cook meals using a special eco-friendly charcoal produced by the United Nations Environment Project.
+In the kitchen, we cooked meals using special eco-friendly charcoal produced by the United Nations Environment Project.
 It is made with coffee husks, a by-product of coffee farming.
-We compost our food scraps for use in our organic vegetable garden; we also have few chickens and few cows, for an organic production of eggs and milk.
+We compost our food scraps for use in our organic vegetable garden; we also have few chickens and few cows, for the organic production of eggs and milk.

-Staff are trained to assure minimization of garbage production.
-All organic wastes are transformed in compost.
+Our staff is trained to assure the minimization of garbage production.
+All organic wastes are transformed into compost.
 The rest of the wastes are selected for recycling when viable, the remaining get incinerated in a special incinerator built on a UN recommendation.

-Your stay at Campi ya Kanzi is carbon neutral.
-All carbon emissions related to running the lodge and transporting you to and from the lodge, within Kenya, are offset toward the Chyulu REDD+ Carbon Project.
+We are also carbon neutral.
+All carbon emissions related to running the lodge and transportation to and from the lodge, within Kenya, are offset toward the Chyulu REDD+ Carbon Project.